 Our Church house groups, which are attended by around 80% of our congregation and meet mainly on Tuesday evenings, continue to flourish.
 Some groups meet on other days, some meet every week and some less frequently.
-We have run a Parent/Carer and Toddler Group, and there is a loosely associated Girl Guide Company and Brownie Pack which meet during the week in the Beehive (Church Meeting Room).
-We also run a food bank (Open Pantry), a drop-in coffee morning (Open Door) and a ladies' seekers/enquirers group (PJT - Praise Jesus Together) every week along with a monthly informal evening service of praise and prayer, and an informal afternoon service with refreshments (Oasis).
+There is a loosely associated Girl Guide Company and Brownie Pack which meet during the week in the Beehive (Church Meeting Room).
+We also run a food bank (Open Pantry), a drop-in coffee morning (Open Door) and a ladies' seekers/enquirers group (PJT - Praise Jesus Together) every week along with a monthly informal evening service of praise and prayer, and a monthly informal afternoon service with refreshments.(Oasis).